paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_continue.md

 Has no effect if the `operationId` is invalid or refers to an operation that has emitted a `{"event": "operationInaccessible"}` event, or if the `followSubscription` is invalid or stale.

+This function can only be called from the same connection as the one that made the `chainHead_unstable_follow` subscription.

 ## Possible errors

 - A JSON-RPC error with error code `-32803` is generated if the `followSubscription` and `operationId` are valid but haven't generated a `operationWaitingForContinue` event.